-A thriving community spirit is one of the things which stands out when you spend even a few hours in Boothstown.
+A thriving community spirit is one thing that stands out when you spend even a few hours in Boothstown.

-Set on the border of the City of Salford, with Wigan to the west, the East Lancashire Road to the north and the Bridgewater Canal to the south, Boothstown’s location is its major appeal.
+Set on the border of the Salford, with Wigan to the west, the East Lancashire Road and Walkden to the north, and Worsley and the Bridgewater Canal to the south, Boothstown’s location is its major appeal.

-Once known for its mining community, the village is now predominantly a residential area.
-It’s small, but perfectly formed.
+Once known for its mill and mining community, the village is now predominantly a residential area.
+It’s small but perfectly formed and surrounded by fields of wild flowers.

-Granted, Boothstown isn’t as accessible as other parts of Greater Manchester – its biggest drawback is the lack of train station, and the fact that it isn’t on the tram route.
+Granted, Boothstown isn’t as accessible as other parts of Greater Manchester – its biggest drawback is the lack of a train station and the fact that it isn’t on the tram route.

 All is not lost, though.
 The Vantage buses – aka ‘the Vimto buses’ – run into Manchester city centre every few minutes from Ellenbrook – just the other side of the East Lancs.
 The 34 bus runs directly into town, though it will take you in excess of an hour during rush hour traffic.